Mikenunz1/EG_For_Learning_Beavs/Research_Material/Beaver Inclusion in Game.md

 Bobo’s Dad \- “Sorry bud, but you need to learn how to take control of your own life now.
 It’ll be hard at first, but I know you can stick through it.”

+Bobo \- “Is there really no way I can stay with you guys?”

+Bobo’s Mom \- “(Honey), it's time for you to show the world what you can do.
+We all believe in you\!”

+*End Scene*

+**\_\_\_\_\_\_**

+**River Minigame**

+“This is the River minigame\!
+Beavers use rivers and bodies of water as their main means of transportation, as well as many other things.
+The ponds they create with their dams are used as a canal, escape route, hiding place, food storage, bathtub, swimming pool, and toilet\!
+They really make the most of their pond\!”

+“In this minigame, you will have to dodge obstacles, as you work your way towards one of the perfect logs\!
+Watch out though, beavers don’t have very good eyesight, so be careful to not get hit by any debris in the water\!”

+“Beavers often swim with their eyes, ears and nose above the water, just like an alligator or a crocodile.”

+“Beavers normally dive for up to 5-6 minutes, but they can hold their breath for up to 15 minutes in extraordinary circumstances\!”

+**Woodcutting Minigame**

+**“**This is the Woodcutting minigame\!
+Use your mouse to chop down the tree, and claim the log for your dam\!”

+“Beavers can chop a tree of 6 inches in diameter in as little as 30 minutes, so get choppin’\!”

+“Beavers eat about 2-4 pounds of wood per day, and love to eat certain kinds of wood\!
+Some of their favorite types of wood include aspen and willow trees.”

+“Dragging logs can be difficult and expose beavers to damage, so they can build canals to let them transport the logs more easily.”